How to Delete Photos from Google Photos on Device Only

 - Sign in to the account that you use to back up the images from the device.

-- Tap the ‘Menu’ icon (three horizontal lines at the top-left of the screen).
+- Tap on your profile icon at the top-right of the screen.

 - Select ‘Free up’ once you’re sure everything is alright.